NP3Electroless Nickel / PTFE Composite

 by Ken Mantle CEF-2 Galling is a form of wear caused by adhesion between sliding surfaces.
 Galling is caused by a combination of friction and adhesion between surfaces, followed by slipping and tearing of crystal structure beneath the surface.(1) Sliding mechanisms...

-Contact CTI for more info about NP3 metal finishing A cleanroom is an environment used in manufacturing in which, the level of contaminants per cubic foot of airspace are controlled.
-Through the use...
+Contact CT for more info about NP3 metal finishing A cleanroom is an environment used in manufacturing in which, the level of contaminants per cubic foot of airspace are controlled.
+Through the use of...

 CINCINNATI, Ohio – Coating Technologies Inc. has been named one of the best finishing shops in the U.S., according to an industry benchmarking survey conducted by Products Finishing magazine, a trade publication which has covered the industry since 1936.
 The magazine...